VatsKan/deutsch-jozsa/README.md

     - turn into package/module structure
     - (consider using docker container)
 - add in hook to run linters, tests, etc. before commiting.
+- improve types to make more specific
+    - e.g. 0 | 1 ...instead of int (or perhaps byte type)
+    - positive int, instead of int
+    - specify length of lists
 - improve docstrings
 - check PEP guidelnes
     - add in black and/or flake8 (i.e. linters etc.)